Analog Automated Radio

 Century 21 Programming "Z-Format"

-The Z-Format was an automated contemporary format which included the top hits of the era, mixed with recurrents and oldies.
+The Z-Format was an automated contemporary format that included the top hits of the era, mixed with recurrents and oldies.
 The format included production elements as well as jingles.

 Jon Roher of We B Video for his Century 21 "Z Format" demo.